the-themis-benchmarks/home/README.md

 ## Themis's bug dataset

 Themis currently contains *52* reproducible crash bugs.
-All these bugs are labeled by the app developers as "critical bugs" (i.e., important bugs), which usually affected the major app functionalities and the larger percentage of app users.
+All these bugs are labeled by the app developers as "critical bugs" (i.e., important bugs), which affected the major app functionalities and the larger percentage of app users.

 For each bug, we provide: